CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 ## GTA V Enhanced Edition

-On Linux, you'll need GE-Proton9-27.
+On Linux, you'll need GE-Proton9-27 or newer.
+It's recommended to use the latest available version.

 ## Rockstar Games on MacOS